baytelman/fullstack-interview/README.md

 ## Create a React JS or React Native app

-- Choose whatever would be easier/faster for you – React JS or React-Native.
 - You can use any boilerplate or start project.
 If you need help with this, let us know and we will share a quick-starter project promptly.
 - Keep your code separated from the boilerplate, so it's easier to review your work.